infiniflow/ragflow/docker/README.md

 ### Resource management

 - `MEM_LIMIT`
-  The maximum amount of the memory that *a specific* Docker container can use while running.
+  The maximum amount of the memory, in bytes, that *a specific* Docker container can use while running.
 Defaults to `8073741824`.

 ### MySQL